July 31, 2001 (link)

 July 16, 2001

-I've been borrowing a friend's DAT, and using the opportunity to transfer some concert tapes by my old band We Miss Felix, including our very last show, which was recorded three years ago today.
-Between that, and a recent post on Absintheur's journal, I've found myself thinking a lot about rock (or rockish) bands who're just starting out, and what advice I might give them based on my own experiences with We Miss Felix and other groups.
+I've been borrowing a friend's DAT, and using the opportunity to transfer some concert tapes by my old band WMF, including our very last show, which was recorded three years ago today.
+Between that, and a recent post on Absintheur's journal, I've found myself thinking a lot about rock (or rockish) bands who're just starting out, and what advice I might give them based on my own experiences with WMF and other groups.
 (That probably sounds quite pompous, but no matter, I don't really care.)

 There were some real disasters as a result.
 Cheap guitars would go horribly out-of-tune in the middle of a song, or had barely-functional jacks which would fail at inopportune times.
 Amps would sound like dogshit, or would feed back like crazy since we had no idea how to set them, having never used them before we borrowed them from our opening band.
 Half-broken pedals would cut in and out without warning, or would turn an otherwise decent guitar sound into a distorted mess.
 Toy digital keyboards would invariably become separated from their AC adapters, and behemoth analog synths would fail in unexpected and maddening ways.
 Indeed, it's a miracle we pulled off some of the great shows that we did, though in our defense, none of us had much money -- I can't speak for everyone in the band, but I know I've always been broke.
 On the occasions that we did get to use top-drawer equipment, it was pleasing, but incredibly frustrating, to hear what a difference it could make.